 A central document in this respect is the "Strategy for ECMS Migration and Testing".
 In addition to general information on migration and testing principles that must be observed, this basic document describes the testing and migration phases as well as the roles and responsibilities that future ECMS users such as central banks, CSDs/TPAs and monetary policy counterparties will assume during testing and migration.
 In this context, dependencies of the ECMS users have to be taken into account.
 The document also lists how ECMS users can verify that their internal systems are adapted to the ECMS.
 This is the only way to carry out the necessary migration tests.
 It also contains information on communication between ECMS users to ensure good and efficient coordination of testing and migration execution during the testing and migration period.

 The national central banks closely accompany the participants in the test and migration preparation, the actual test execution as well as during the migration.
 The direct contact for the German user community is the Deutsche Bundesbank.

-Documents prepared by the Eurosystem and relevant for our monetary policy counterparties for the test and migration phase will be made available here.
+Documents prepared by the Eurosystem and relevant for our monetary policy counterparties for the test and migration phase are available on this page.
 The forms required for participation in the ECMS will also be made available here.